TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **How to Install SpikeInterface for Spike Sorting in NeuroMod**

 First you have to install Python, Anaconda and Visual Studios C++.
 After you done this, you have to type 'Anaconda Prompt' in your windows search bar and open the prompt window.
-To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights (right-click, properties, security tab, give full control to user OR click on the compatibility tab and enable to execute it as an administrator). **Optional:** In the Anaconda Prompt, create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights (right-click, properties, security tab, give full control to user OR click on the compatibility tab and enable to execute it as an administrator). **Optional:** In the Anaconda Prompt, create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see Youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 After creating the environment, activate your it ('conda activate <YourEnvironmentName>') and install the necessary packages using the following commands.
 Alternatively just copy-paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment.

 ```python
 pip install "spikeinterface[full]"